mswgen/oc-updater/README.md

 Select your EFI directory.
 It's usually /Volumes/EFI/EFI.
 It should have BOOT and OC directories inside.

-If your OpenCore version is detect, your OpenCore version and list of kexts you are using will be displayed.
+If your OpenCore version is detected, your OpenCore version and list of kexts you are using will be displayed.

 If your OpenCore version is not detected, you will be asked to select the OpenCore version you are using.
 Select the version you are using and press `Select this version`.

 If you are not using the latest version of OpenCore, the app will ask you to update.
 Press `Update` to update OpenCore.

 The app will start to download OpenCore, kexts, and Binary Data. this might take some time and you might see the spinning beach ball.
+DO NOT CLOSE THE APP.

 When the app finishes downloading, it will create a backup of your old EFI and will swap files with the new ones.